-Leslie Carpenter is an advocate for improving the treatment of people with serious mental illnesses in Iowa and across the United States.
-She believes that treating those with serious mental illnesses in a comprehensive and thorough manner leads to improved outcomes for those individuals.
-To improve access to care for people with all levels and acuities of mental illnesses, a continuum of treatment levels and care facilities is needed for mentally ill patients in settings that are appropriate at a given point in time.
+Leslie Carpenter is an advocate for improving the treatment of people with serious brain illnesses in Iowa and across the United States.
+She believes that treating those with serious brain illnesses in a comprehensive and thorough manner leads to improved outcomes.
+To improve access to care for people with all levels and acuities of brain illnesses, a continuum of treatment levels and care facilities is needed in settings that are appropriate at a given point in time.

-Leslie has practiced as a Physical Therapist since 1985 when she graduated with her BS in Physical Therapy.
+Leslie practiced as a Physical Therapist for 34 years, and then retired early to have more time to advocate.
 She also serves as an Adjunct Associate in the Physical Therapy & Rehabilitation Science Graduate Programs at the University of Iowa Carver College of Medicine.

-Leslie is the President of the NAMI Johnson County Board of Directors (2019) and a member of the Advocacy & Outreach Committee.
-She also teaches two of NAMI’s signature programs, Family to Family and Provider Training.
+Leslie serves on the NAMI Johnson County Board of Directors and as a member of the Advocacy & Outreach Committee.
+She also teaches three of NAMI’s signature programs, Family to Family, Provider Training and Ending the Silence.

 Scott Carpenter advocates for improving the way our government treats its most vulnerable citizens.
 Iowa's broken Mental Health Care system endangers the lives of people who, through no fault of their own, are ill.
 Attitudinal and structural changes can and must be made to remedy these shortcomings.
 The nationwide inequities between physical and mental health care are simply unacceptable and must be changed.